dennoxkabugi/python-running-python-code/README.md

 Resolving dependencies...
 ✔ Success!
 Updated Pipfile.lock (cb35ed)!
-Installing dependencies from Pipfile.lock (cb35ed)...
+Installing dependencies from Pipfile. lock (cb35ed)...
   🐍   ▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉ 0/0 — 00:00:00
-To activate this project's virtualenv, run pipenv shell.
+To activate this project's virtualenv, run the pipenv shell.
 Alternatively, run a command inside the virtualenv with pipenv run.
-Now that your pipenv virtual environment is ready to use, enter pipenv shell to start working:
+Now that your pipenv virtual environment is ready to use, enter the pipenv shell to start working:

 $ pipenv shell
 Launching subshell in virtual environment...